YugeTen/yugeten.github.io/_pages/cv.md

 Work experience
 ======
+* 2019: Sponsorship officer, Oxford Women in Computer Science Society, UK
+  * I am currently the sponsorship officer in [OxWoCS](http://www.cs.ox.ac.uk/societies/women/).
+I am in charge of communications and interactions with companies that sponsor/looking to sponsor the society and help organise industry events.
 * 2018: Vacational Student Scholar, Data61, Australia
   * This is a 3-month internship I did in [Data61](https://www.data61.csiro.au/).
 I was tasked to address the credibility issues of a machine learning based model designed in Data61 to assess the condition of waterpipes in Sydney, Australia.